 Operates on Fridays out of the Westcare Centre, 11-19 Miller Court, Wright St, Adelaide, see website link for the location.

 Contact office between 9am to 5pm Monday to Friday or book an appointment through the website.

-You can avoid enforcement actions such as suspension of driver's licence or clamping of your car, if you apply for a payment plan using the pdf attached to manage your fines or phone to make a booking for an appointment for a face to face meeting to discuss your situation.
+You can avoid enforcement actions such as suspension of driver's licence or clamping of your car, if you apply for a payment plan using the pdf attached to manage your fines or phone to make an appointment for a face to face meeting to discuss your situation.

 There are several ways to pay your fine over an extended period including regular smaller payments via direct debit from Centrepay